 Transfer groups

-When you create a grouped transfer, you can split a transfer into two or more child transfers with distinct destinations, as long as the sum of the child transfers is less than or equal to the amount of the preceding transfer.
+With a transfer group, you can split a transfer into two or more child transfers with distinct destinations.
+The sum of the child transfers must be less than or equal to the amount of the preceding transfer.

 The service provider will be able to know that their service fee is incoming at the time of the initial charge, while also giving them the context of the processing fees included as a line item.

-To create a grouped transfer, simply provide the transferID in the source object of your POST request of the immediately preceding transfer.
+To create a transfer group, provide the transferID in the source of your POST request of the immediate preceding transfer.
 Transfers that belong to a group must have an amount less than or equal to the amount of the source transfer.

 1